 There are an infinite number of things to consider, but we need to accurately assess what will make us comfortable in the end.

 The next item on the list is one of the simplest and also one of the worst traps in finding a job – The Resume or CV (Curriculum Vitae).
 I have seen thousand of resumes over the years and have come to appreciate the inherent flaws in this short document from both sides of the table.
 On one hand, you have the recipient who wishes to be able to read your whole life’s work in about a minute and then move to the next guy and, on the other, you have the author who wishes to inundate the recipient with so much brilliant information so as to leave no doubt that they are the best candidate.
 Resolving this conflict requires skill and a little information.
+Creating the perfect CV is no easy feat, which is why so many people look for ways of getting valuable guidance on how to build one.
+As you can see here for instance, with a little help you are more than capable of creating a document that should give you a big advantage when it comes to finding a job for yourself.

 A resume should indeed be short and concise; one page is best, but occasionally two pages are required.
 First, give a generically acceptable but tailored mission statement for the position you are applying for.
 For example, if you are interviewing for a PIC position in retail, you should mention “Management”, in your mission statement.
 If you are applying for a directorship in a hospital, you might include the word “Clinical Coordinator or “Project Management”.
 If it is a staff retail position, you might mention “Customer service or interaction”.